mauricecesare/Isabella-site/README.md

 _"Of the ornaments the Ill.
 Lady Duchess, the Duchess of Bari and Lady Anna had, we do not write anything else <br />other than that they were all bedecked with very precious jewels, because it is beyond our profession."_

+<p style="text-align: center;">Van Dijk, S. (2019).
+Rubens and “The source and origin of all the pretty fashions in Italy“.
+The portrait of Isabella D’Este in Red.
+In A. D. Newman & L. Nijkamp (Hrsg.), Undressing Rubens: Fashion and Painting in Seventeenth-Century Antwerp (S. 130).
+London: Harvey Miller Publishers</p>

 ## <img src='img/Lucrezia_Muenze.png'>